 "Watching the clouds," said Ryan.
 "All you have to do is look at the clouds and say what they look like.
 Like that one."
 He pointed at one of the larger clouds as an example.
 "That one looks like an alligator, doesn't it?
 You just have to look at them closely and you might see something."

 He heard Shirley giggle.
 "I see a sailboat," she said, obviously proud of her discovery.

 "That one has a face!"
 Jodi cried, pointing at one of them.
 "It looks really scary."

 "I see it," said Ryan.
 "The one next to it looks like a dog."

-Jodi squinted at the intense sunlight that shone in her ocean blue eyes.
+Jodi squinted at the intense sunlight that shone in her dark eyes.
 "Where?
 I don't see it."

 Just as Ryan was about to point it out, he was aware that their moment was about to be cut short when an excited voice called his name from the distance.
 Rising into a sitting position, he swiped the grass from his sweater while scanning the area for the owner of the voice.
 Whoever it was sounded oddly familiar, but he couldn't place where he'd heard it before.
 His eyes landed on a tall figure standing in the distance, surrounded by an even taller figure and five smaller ones.
 A pretty big family, he thought to himself.
 But why were they calling him?
 And which of the seven people had it been?
 And when Shirley opened her mouth, it hit him.